cloudflare/cloudflare-docs/content/analytics/network-analytics/understand/main-dashboard.md

 ## Available tabs

-The **All traffic** tab displays global information about layer 3/4 traffic and DDoS attacks.
-The dashboard has additional tabs with specific information (and specific filters) for different layer 3/4 mitigation systems.
+The **All traffic** tab displays global information about layer 3/4 traffic, DNS traffic, and DDoS attacks.
+The dashboard has additional tabs with specific information (and specific filters) for different mitigation systems.

 The following table contains a summary of what is shown in each tab: